ahmedawad250/laravel_nodejs_redis_realtime/readme.md

 ## Installation (Laravel 5.x)
 First You should run composer to install packages

->composer install
+composer install

 or

->php composer.phar install
+php composer.phar install

 Second install nodejs https://nodejs.org/en/

-after finish install nodejs open command window and run following command to install node packages(express-redis-socket.io)
+after finish install nodejs go to public/nodejs folder in project

+and open command window and run following command to install node packages(express-redis-socket.io)

->npm install
+npm install

 *go to public/redis-server folder and click on redis-server.exe to run redis